notch8/notch8_angular_styleguide/README.md

 - restrict directives to elements [074](https://github.com/johnpapa/angular-styleguide#style-y074)

-- use $inject instead of long dependency injection[074](https://github.com/johnpapa/angular-styleguide#style-y074)
+- use $inject instead of long dependency injection [074](https://github.com/johnpapa/angular-styleguide#style-y074)

 ###Other stuff not from John Papa:
 - camelCase unless it came directly from an API.
 Please.